Skip to main content

 COGS (Cost of Goods Sold)

 The COGS module forecasts your direct cost of goods sold.
-It works product-by-product with configurable cost categories per product — so you can model different cost components (raw materials, direct labour, fulfilment, packaging) separately and understand your gross margin at a granular level.
+It works product-by-product with configurable cost categories per product — so you can model different cost components (materials, transport, packaging) separately and understand your gross margin at a granular level.

 Creating the module